GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/ui-customization.md

 /// Main point of customization for the view layout.
 ///
-/// **It's called zero or one time(s) during the view's lifetime.** Calling super is recommended but not required
+/// **It's called zero or one time during the view's lifetime.** Calling super is recommended but not required
 /// if you provide a complete layout for all subviews. func setUpLayout()